mfuentesg/SyncSettings/README.md

   ]
 }
 ```
 * **included_files**: It is a list with all files what will be included by the plugin at the time of upload or download.
 You can include by folder name, file name and/or file extension.
+All package settings are included by default.
 ```json
 /**
  * Included files example: